 • Cocktails $15 to $18.

-Marketplace is the pool-deck cafe for daytime light meals.
+Pinto is the all day room covering breakfast and themed dinner nights.
+Breakfast is included on most rate codes.
+The room reads as functional rather than destination.
+Marketplace is the cafe on the pool deck for daytime light meals.
 The Lounge serves afternoon tea around $45 per person plus an evening cocktail program.
 Neither room is a reason to book the property.

-Kamala Beach and the Private Cove
+Kamala Beach and the Private Cove Reality

-Kamala Beach on Phuket west coast, the quieter alternative to Patong
+Kamala Beach on Phuket west coast, the quieter alternative to PatongPhotographer: mohigan.
+Source: Wikimedia Commons.
+License: CC BY-SA 3.0.

-Kids Club and Family Infrastructure
+Kids Club and the Family Infrastructure Gap

 For children under 4 the property offers a nanny service at extra cost rather than a structured program.
 Families with toddlers split on the value.
 Some find the family pool, the cove, and the villa layout sufficient.
 Others book one of the Pool Villa categories specifically to compensate.

 The family pool is separate from the main infinity pool.
-The kids’ splash zone is well-shaded and supervised during program hours.
+The kids’ splash zone is well shaded and supervised during program hours.
 The villa categories with private plunge pools remove the supervision question entirely.

-The Shuttle and Off-Property Friction
+The Shuttle and Off-Property Friction to Plan Around

 • Patong around $17 each way.